8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220815/content.md

 1. I added a chart for the total portfolio using individual vehicles.
 The chart I use for these posts show the macro-allocations.
 This new chart shows me which individual funds are down or up compared to their targets and ranges.
 When I created the chart, the portfolio was in balance, however, it was high in the extended market and low in the multi-factor and total stock market funds.
 2. I use [Apple Numbers](https://www.apple.com/numbers/) with multiple tables in one sheet.
 I changed the arrangement of calculated tables I don't need to do data entry on.
 I did the same thing with the tables where I do perform data entry.
+3. I reduced the target allocation for the small- and mid- funds in my old 401k by 1 percent as I won’t be putting more toward those in the future.
+I increased the target percent for the extended market and S&P 500 funds by 1 percent each.
+This should account for the new 401k while I’m still holding the old.

 ## Rolling over the 401k